 When these symptoms begin to interfere with health, social and academic functioning, and enjoyment of life, you should seek support.
 Some people feel better after a single conversation with a friend, or an objective listener (learn about our walk-in “Let’s Talk” service).
 Others benefit from longer term counseling, support group participation, or medication.

 Depression can distort your perspective and make things seem worse than they truly are – or make you believe that you’ll never feel good again.
 Severely depressed people may even have thoughts of suicide.
 But in actuality, depression is a highly treatable condition with excellent recovery rates.
-Remember that, at Cornell, it is a sign of strength and intelligence to ask for help if you need it.
+Remember that it is a sign of strength and intelligence to ask for help if you need it.

 Anxiety – as a temporary worry or fear associated with a problem or challenge that feels overwhelming, such as a big exam – is a normal part of life.
 It can take many forms, such as jitteriness, nervousness, increased heart rate, shallow breathing, or perspiration.
 Symptoms of prolonged anxiety can include difficulty concentrating, loss of appetite, increased “emotional eating,” insomnia, and social isolation.